Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 The Black Bay 79230 has applied markers.
 For the Black version and the red version, these markers are made in 18K rose gold, but for the blue, the markers are not made in gold.

 The indices layout on the dial is the same as the previous version.
-What’s interesting about this is that it has the exact same layout as several vintage Submariner watches from Tudor, and of course vintage Rolex Submariners as well since Tudor and Rolex shared a lot back in the days.
+What’s interesting about this is that it has the exact same layout as several vintage Submariner watches from Tudor, and of course, vintage Rolex Submariners as well since Tudor and Rolex shared a lot back in the day.

 A key difference between the new black bay and the vintage Submariners that it takes inspiration from is that the new model features applied indices and not painted.

-The applied markers rather than painted removes a bit of the vintage feel, yes, however, many would argue that the applied markers make the watch look more luxurious and higher quality.
+The applied markers rather than painting removes a bit of the vintage feel, yes, however, many would argue that the applied markers make the watch look more luxurious and of higher quality.
 The applied markers also give the dial more depth.

 Plus, I am sure we’ll see Tudor introducing watches with painted markers in the near future (mark my words).

 But while the markers are applied, The Tudor Black Bay 79230 does, in fact, have some painted elements which contrast the applied markers.

 Around the edge of the dial is a minute/seconds index of lines that are thicker at the hour/intervals of five and thinner in between.
 These lines are then connected with a circle that goes around the whole dial.
 On the Black and red versions, this is painted in a gilt color, but on the blue version, it is painted in white.